microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_skypeforbusinessactivityuserdetail.md

 # SkypeForBusinessActivityUserDetail function

-Get user detail about Skype for Business activity.
+Get details about Skype for Business activity by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business activity](https://support.office.com/client/Skype-for-Business-Online-activity-8cbe2eb2-1194-4fd7-b1ee-9f9287c82424).